kamir/cdsw-ros-lunar/README.md

 # cdsw-ros-lunar
-Turn you CDSW engine into a lunar workspace.
+Turn you CDSW engine into a ROS lunar workspace.